alantech/alanlang-homepage/src/why_alan.md

 #### No GC pauses

 Alan’s runtime manages memory allocation, access, and deallocation for you like Java, Python, or Javascript.
 However, Alan’s static event system and [automatic event-oriented memory model](./alan_overview.html#memory-management) does so without garbage collector pauses.
-Learn more [here].

 #### Join Us